chrsmrrs/datasets/_docs/index.md

 ## Citing this Website
-We encourage you to refer to our website at [graphlearning.io](http://www.graphlearning.io/) if you have used the datasets for your publication.
+Please refer to our website at [graphlearning.io](http://www.graphlearning.io/) if you have used the datasets for your publication.
 Please use the following BibTeX citation:

 ```
 @misc{KKMMN2016,